giantswarm/docs/src/content/reference/kubectl-gs/get-nodepools.md

 ### `--cluster-id/-c` {#flags-output}

-If present, list the node pools that belong to this given tenant cluster.
+If present, list the node pools that belong to this given workload cluster.

 ### `--output/-o` {#flags-output}